Tatiana Calderón: IndyCar Series and return to Formula 2 (2022)

+She left Charouz Racing System at the conclusion of the season due to her not having enough sponsorship funding in order for her to continue to race in Formula One's support categories or IndyCar.
+In February 2025, Calderón joined Lola Yamaha ABT to participate in the Formula E rookie free practice session coinciding the Jeddah ePrix.
+She returned in October later that year, where she was selected by Citroën Racing to participate in the all women's test at the Circuit Ricardo Tormo.

+Sports car racing

-She entered the 2020 24 Hours of Daytona (part of the IMSA SportsCar Championship) alongside Rahel Frey, Katherine Legge and Christina Nielsen in the No. 19 GEAR Racing Lamborghini Huracán GT3 Evo.
+Calderón entered the 2020 24 Hours of Daytona (part of the IMSA SportsCar Championship) alongside Rahel Frey, Katherine Legge and Christina Nielsen in the No. 19 GEAR Racing Lamborghini Huracán GT3 Evo.
 Calderón prepared for the race by increasing her fitness regime and sleeping less in case she was told to drive early in the morning.
-Multiple car issues relegated the team to a 16th-place finish in class.
-She shared a Le Mans Prototype 2 (LMP2) Oreca 07-Gibson car in the European Le Mans Series with Sophia Flörsch on the all-female Signatech-run Richard Mille Racing team in 2020.
-Calderón finished the ELMS season with three top-tens for 11th in the Drivers' Championship with 19 points and was 23rd in the Super Formula Championship with zero points.
+Multiple car issues relegated the team to a sixteenth place finish in class.
+She shared a Le Mans Prototype 2 (LMP2) Oreca 07-Gibson car in the European Le Mans Series (ELMS) with Sophia Flörsch on the all-female Signatech-run Richard Mille Racing team in 2020.
+Calderón finished the ELMS season with three top-tens for eleventh in the Drivers' Championship with 19.5 points and was 23rd in the Super Formula Championship with zero points.
 In September, she made her 24 Hours of Le Mans debut alongside Flörsch and Beitske Visser, finishing ninth in LMP2 and 13th overall.

 In 2021, Calderón raced in the FIA World Endurance Championship (WEC) in the No. 1 Richard Mille Racing-run Oreca 07-Gibson LMP2 car with Flörsch and Visser and continued to drive for the single car Drago Corse team in the Super Formula Championship.
 She was also retained as Alfa Romeo's test and development driver.
-Calderón's WEC season saw her finish 17th in the LMP2 Drivers' Championship with 23 points with four top-ten finishes in the five races that she entered.
+Calderón's WEC season saw her finish seventeenth in the LMP2 Drivers' Championship with 23 points with four top-ten finishes in the five races that she entered.
 She concluded the Super Formula season without scoring any points in the four races she drove for 24th in the championship standings.
-Calderón tested Sébastien Bourdais' No. 14 A. J. Foyt Enterprises-prepared Dallara-Chevrolet car for 87 laps during a single day at Mid-Ohio Sports Car Course in July 2021 through a sponsorship agreement.
-She prepared for two weeks learning the circuit and the car and received coaching and mentoring.